dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/_index.md

 >__Note__:
 > - You must specify exactly one option for the storageSystemCredentials field, e.g. secretProviderClass.
-> - For PowerStore, the endpoint must be appeneded with `/api/rest`.
+> - For PowerStore, the endpoint must be appended with `/api/rest`.
 For example, `https://10.0.0.1/api/rest`.

 Edit these parameters in the manifest: